-Medicare is an 80/20 system, with you the beneficiary responsible for the 20%.
+Medicare is an 80/20 system, with the beneficiary responsible for the 20%.
 Majority of beneficiaries purchase more insurance to cover the 20% Medicare does not pay.
 Since most people are on fixed incomes, beneficiaries will contain that potential out-of-pocket cost through a secondary plan.
 Medicare Part C, also Known as Medicare Advantage is one of those options, and Medigap is the other.

 In Pennsylvania, 41% of Medicare beneficiaries are currently enrolled in a Medicare Advantage (Medicare Part C) Plan.

-In New Jersey, 30% of Medicare beneficiaries were enrolled in a Medicare Advantage (Medicare Part C) plan in 2019.
+In New Jersey, 29% of Medicare beneficiaries are currently enrolled in a Medicare Advantage (Medicare Part C) Plan.